 The Committee will meet once each month.

-Once in every two year period, the Committee shall devote at least part of one meeting to a review of its policies, practices and procedures over the preceding 2 years.
+Once in every twelve-month period, the Committee shall devote at least part of one meeting to a review of its policies, practices and procedures over the preceding 12 months.

 Research Services will provide support to the AEC as required.